Requirements Analysis Techniques with Example

 • Implementation, Verification & Execution

-• To help characterizing the system
+• To help characterise the system

-• To know what are the different relevant objects
+• To identify the different relevant objects

-• To analyze requirements and their implications
+• To analyse requirements and their implications

 11. Gap Analysis